microsoft/BotFramework-WebChat/samples/README.md

 ## Speech support

-To use Cognitive Services or your own speech engine withWeb Chat, these samples will give you a headstart.
+To use Cognitive Services or your own speech engine with Web Chat, these samples will give you a headstart.

 - Cognitive Services Bing Speech
    - [Using JavaScript](https://microsoft.github.io/BotFramework-WebChat/06.a.cognitive-services-bing-speech-js) [(source)](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/06.a.cognitive-services-bing-speech-js)